Diploma in Youth Ministry

 - Poster (pdf)

 - Confirmation of Completion of Third Party Event (pdf)

 To sign up for Learning Units and to register, please see our Application & Course Registration page

-For more information, please contact our Director of Vocations and Recruitment: email@example.com
+For more information, please contact our Recruitment and Vocations Coordinator: email@example.com